KBNLresearch/SaveToWaybackMachine/index.md

 ## Scripts

-See the [scripts](scripts/index.md) we used to archive sites into the Wayback Machine.
+See the [Python scripts](scripts/index.md) we used to archive sites into the Wayback Machine.